flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ### Specific uses

-#### Composing multiple validators
+#### Composing multiple validators with the logical `AND` semantics

-The `FormBuilderValidators` class comes with a handy static function named `compose()`, which takes a list of `FormFieldValidator` functions.
+The `Validators` class comes with a handy static function named `and()`, which takes a list of `Validator` functions.
 Composing allows you to create once and reuse validation rules across multiple fields, widgets, or apps.

-On validation, each validator is run, and if any validator returns a non-null value (i.e., a String), validation fails, and the `errorText` for the field is set as the returned string.
+On validation, each validator is run, and if any validator returns a non-null value (i.e., a String), validation fails, and the `errorText` for the field is set as the first returned string or as a composition of all failures.

-Example:
+In the following example, we have a form field for the user's `Age`, which is **required**, must be **numeric** (with custom error message if not numeric given by *"La edad debe ser numérica."*), must be **less than 70**, and, finally, must be **non-negative** (with custom non-negative validator):
 ```Dart
 TextFormField(
     decoration: InputDecoration(labelText: 'Age'),